- The Solution to Burnout is Solidarity - September 22, 2022

 How can I talk about this with young kids?

-A lot of people, including your friends, colleagues or administrators, might question whether LGBT issues are “age-appropriate”.
-But there are large amounts of research, resources created by LGBT advocacy and anti-bias education groups, and children’s book lists that speak to the contrary.
+A lot of people, including your friends, colleagues or administrators, might question whether LGBTQ issues are “age-appropriate”.
+But there are large amounts of research, resources created by LGBTQ advocacy and anti-bias education groups, and children’s book lists that speak to the contrary.
 According to the National Association for the Education of Young Children (NAEYC), an professional teaching association for preschools:

 “Reading children’s books that are inclusive of LGBT families is an essential strategy both for supporting the self-esteem of children from these families and for teaching all children about the diversity of families.”

-If it’s good enough for the primary accrediting body of early childhood education, then I would say it’s safe to bring LGBT characters into elementary school classrooms too.
+If it’s good enough for the primary accrediting body of early childhood education, then I would say it’s safe to bring LGBTQ characters into elementary school classrooms too.

 In my experience kids notice and know a lot more than we often give them credit for.
 Recently one of my third graders accurately used the word transition when questions about transgender people arose.